NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 ## Creating the .nuspec file

-You can create a `.nuspec` file in a variety of ways:
-- Use a text editor to create the file from scratch.
-- Create a copy of an existing manifest and edit as desired.
+Creating a complete manifest typically begins with a basic `.nuspec` file, which you then edit by hand into its final form so that it describes the package contains the content you want.

-- Use the [nuget spec](../Tools/nuget-exe-CLI-Reference.md#spec) command to create a template manifest.
+The best way to create an initial `.nuspec` file is by using the [nuget spec](../Tools/nuget-exe-CLI-Reference.md#spec) command to create a template manifest.
+This ensures that you start with the proper file structure.
+You can also start with a manifest from another package and modify it to suit your needs.

-With `nuget spec`, you can create a new file with default values, or you can create a file using information in an existing assembly DLL, a Visual Studio project, or a convention-based working directory as explained in the following sections.
+With `nuget spec`, you can create a new file with default values, or you can create a file using information in an existing assembly DLL, a project file, or a convention-based working directory as explained in the following sections.

 > [!Important]
 > Generated `.nuspec` files contain placeholders that must be modified before creating the package with the `nuget pack` command.
 That command fails if the `.nuspec` contains any placeholders.

 ### New file with default values

-The following command creates a default manifest:
+The following command creates a default manifest with placeholders:

 ```
 nuget spec [<package-name>]